microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/01 - The Big Data Landscape.md

 The next level of Abstraction is a <i>Container</i>.
 There are various types of Container technologies, in this workshop, you will focus on <a href="https://docs.docker.com" target="_blank">Docker</a>.

-A Docker Container is provided by the Docker runtime engine, which sits above the operating system (Windows or Linux).
+A Container Runtimes (Such as Docker) Container is provided by the Container Runtimes (Such as Docker) runtime engine, which sits above the operating system (Windows or Linux).
 In this abstraction, you do not control the hardware <i>or</i> the operating system.
 The Container has a very small Kernel in it, and can contain binaries such as Python, R, SQL Server, or other binaries.
 A Container with all its binaries is called an <i>Image</i>.

 <i>(NOTE: The Container Image Kernel can run on Windows or Linux, but you will focus on the Linux Kernel Containers in this workshop.)</i>